 Get a call

 Alcohol is the ingredient found in beer, wine, and spirits that causes intoxication.
 The alcohol chemical binds with other atoms to create secondary alcohols.
 The secondary alcohols produced are methanol, isopropanol, and ethanol.
 All three types of alcohol are toxic but only ethyl alcohol is safe for human consumption, while the other two are used for cleaning and manufacturing.
 Drinking any amount of isopropanol or methanol is extremely dangerous and can be fatal.

 Three Types of Alcohol

 Isopropyl alcohol, also known as rubbing alcohol, is primarily used for sterilization.
-We use this type of alcohol for cleaning and disinfecting surfaces, tools, and human bodies.
-This type of alcohol is found in everyday cleaning products and even small amounts in some cosmetics or lotions.
+We use this type of alcohol for cleaning and disinfecting surfaces, tools, and human skin.
+This type of alcohol is found in everyday cleaning products and even small amounts can be found in some cosmetics or lotions.

 Methyl alcohol, sometimes called wood alcohol, is most commonly used in manufacturing.
 It can be used to make products such as paint remover or antifreeze, and its byproducts can make everything from plastics to explosives.
 This type of alcohol also works to fuel cars and boats and keeps other fuels from freezing.